adepierre/SniffCraft/README.md

 - Supported minecraft versions: all official releases from 1.12.2 to 1.19.2
 - Packet logging with different levels of details (ignor packet, log packet name only, log full packet content)
 - Compression is supported
-- Online mode is supported, with both Mojang and Microsoft accounts
+- Offline ("cracked") mode and online mode (with Microsoft account) are supported
+- Secure chat is supported
 - Logging raw packets at byte level
 - Configuration (which packet to log/ignore) can be changed without restarting
 - Automatically create a session file to log information, can also optionally log to console at the same time